A method to assess trustworthiness of machine coding at scale

-Second, the few studies that provide ``proof of concept'' towards automating coding to make quantitative claims at scale~\cite[e.g.,][]{Wilson_etal_2022,Nakamura_etal,Fussell_etal,Campbell_etal, Ullmann, Wulff_etal, MattThomas,Ruijie,Nelson_etal_2021,Atteveldt_etal} primarily rely on hand-coded data to test the validity of their models and to establish trust in any quantitative claims (though none of these studies apply the algorithms to non-human-coded data).
-Furthermore, the predominant method used to evaluate the validity of machine coding is by computing reliability metrics where the codes assigned by the algorithm are compared to the codes assigned by a human.
-Common reliability metrics include Cohen's kappa, Quadratic Weighted Kappa, accuracy, recall, precision, and area under the ROC curve~\cite{Rosenberg_Krist,Wilson_etal_2022, Nakamura_etal,Fussell_etal, Campbell_etal}.
-When calculating these reliability metrics, researchers take a large human-coded data set and split it into a training and test set.
-They then run a machine learning algorithm on the training set, resulting in a trained model that can be used to code the test set.
-Finally, researchers calculate the reliability metric by comparing the model's coding to the human coding of the test set.
-With this method, every data point included in the reliability metric calculation must be hand-coded.
+Second, the studies that provide ``proof of concept'' towards automating coding to make quantitative claims at scale~\cite[e.g.,][]{Wilson_etal_2022,Nakamura_etal,Fussell_etal,Campbell_etal, Ullmann, Wulff_etal, MattThomas,Ruijie,Nelson_etal_2021,Atteveldt_etal} primarily rely on human-coded data to test the validity of their models and to establish trust in any quantitative claims.
+For example, researchers using thematic analysis (sometimes called Topic Modeling in the natural language processing field) to evaluate the prevalence of various themes within text data~\cite{Odden_etal_2020,Odden_etal_2021, Geiger_etal, Bralin_etal} noted that, due to the unsupervised nature of their form of analysis, these prevalence values cannot be taken to be a measurement of the ``ground truth'' as there is no way to assess the accuracy without comparing to human coders~\cite{Odden_etal_2020}.
+Researchers using supervised algorithms commonly evaluate the validity of machine coding by computing reliability metrics that compare the codes assigned by the algorithm to the codes assigned by a human.
+Common reliability metrics include Cohen's kappa, Quadratic Weighted Kappa, accuracy, recall, precision, F1 score, and area under the Receiver Operating Characteristics curve (AUC - ROC)~\cite{Rosenberg_Krist,Wilson_etal_2022, Nakamura_etal,Fussell_etal, Campbell_etal}.
+When calculating these reliability metrics, researchers need a large human-coded data set that can be split into sufficiently large training and test sets.

-Researchers have found that they can surpass threshold values for reliability~\cite[e.g.,][]{Rosenberg_Krist,Wilson_etal_2022,Fussell_etal,MattThomas}, but there is no guarantee that the threshold will continue to be met in other data sets.
-This concern is especially relevant when the test sets being assessed are small or systematically different from the training dataset, as in most hand-coded education datasets.
-For example, the reliability metric may change significantly if the algorithm were applied to a test set from a new institution or student population.